Smreinar/CLI-App/README.md

 in return will bring you back information about that movie.

-CLick the link to go to the app.
-Remember To Have Fun and Enjoy! link: https://smreinar.github.io/CLI-App/
+clone the repository to try it yourself!

-created by: Steven Reinart
+created by: Steven M Reinart Jr.
 Email: stevenreinart123@gmail.com